NamitaMalik/E2E-testing-with-Protractor/README.md

 })();
 ```

 Test Case 1.
 Let's check if the title of the page is `Credit Card` or not.
 I had mentioned above that **Protractor** also uses **Jasmine** and we know that **Jasmine** lets us describe our test case in a simple plain text.
-Therefore our test would look something like this, easy to understand.
+Therefore our test would look something like this:
 ```JavaScript
 it('should have correct title', function () {
     expect(browser.getTitle()).toEqual('Credit Card');